EugeneWWolf/VanillaMoonsLagFix/README.md

 ## Changelog

+### 1.0.3 (2024-08-30)

+- This mod now works with all vanilla planets by default, but you can change it in the configuration (**!!!
+MODDED MOONS ARE NOT SUPPORTED !!!**)
+- A bug was fixed where some triggers remained disabled even if you're on a moon where the patch is disabled

 ### 1.0.2 (2024-08-14)

 - Now the mod works not only for server hosts, but also for server clients (I promise)